ConvertKit for Startups: Editor's Take

 How does ConvertKit compare to alternatives?

-ConvertKit is one of the strongest options in the marketing category.
-See our full ConvertKit alternatives comparison to evaluate it against TikTok for Business and Ahrefs.
+ConvertKit is one of the strongest options in the marketing & growth category.
+See our full ConvertKit alternatives comparison to evaluate it against TikTok for Business and Semrush.

 Should I claim the ConvertKit startup deal?

-If marketing is part of your stack, yes.
-The SaaSOffers ConvertKit deal gives you 3 months free Creator — verified, free to claim, and takes minutes to activate.
+If marketing & growth is part of your stack, yes.
+The SaaSOffers ConvertKit deal gives you 3 months free Creator, verified, free to claim, and takes minutes to activate.

 Ready to try ConvertKit?